Erik-orange/git-notes/README.md

    * You can now add another file to the staging area and commit, or you can amend files and commit them.
    * `HEAD` is just a pointer to a branch.
    * `^` represents the last commit.

+* Commit Messages:
+  * Capitalize the first word
+  * Do not end the commit message with a period, `.`
+  * Wrap the message content in double quotes, `""`
+  * Use imperative mood in the subject line, as if giving a command/instruction

 ___